KxSystems/kx-vscode/README.md

 If you have an existing q installation, you will see the message `q runtime installed` and can go directly to adding [connections](#connections).

-If you are new to q, you will need a kdb license to use the kdb VS Code extension; see [install q](#install-q)
+If you are new to q, you will need a kdb license to use the kdb VS Code extension; see [install q](#install-q).

 ### Install q